Franciscojmara/Mex-ClimMacro/READme.md

 ### 💻 Interactive Mode (RStudio)

 This mode is designed for **inspection and interaction with outputs**.
-An RStudio session will be opened on port 8787.
+An RStudio session will be launched on port 8787.
 Modify the command acordignly if said port is busy.

 ```bash
 docker run -d \